PunishedPineapple/ReadyCheckHelper/docs/README.md

 This feature can be turned on or off in the plugin config.
 Please note that until you respond to a ready check, the icons on your party/alliance list may not be updated.
 This is a limitation of how the game handles ready checks, and I don't think that I can do anything about it.

 ## License
 Code and executable are covered under the [MIT License](../LICENSE).
 Final Fantasy XIV (and any associated data used by this plugin) is owned by and copyright Square Enix.

 Plugin icon modified from https://thenounproject.com/icon/people-1350210/ by b farias.

+HudManager code for obtaining party/alliance list indices lifted from [RezPls](https://github.com/Ottermandias/RezPls).